-If a member of the Calvin Community has reason to believe that a student is missing; whether or not the student resides on campus, all possible efforts are made to locate the student to determine his or her state of health and well-being through the collaboration of the Campus Safety Department and the Dean of Students office.
-If the student is an on-campus resident the Campus Safety Department will secure authorization from Seminary officials to make a welfare entry into the student's apartment.
-If it is an off-campus student resident, the Campus Safety Department will inform and enlist the aid of the Dean of Students in addition to the law enforcement agency having jurisdiction.
+All possible efforts will be made to locate the student to determine his or her state of health and well-being through the collaboration of the Campus Safety Department and the Dean of Students Office.
+If the student is an on-campus resident, the Campus Safety Department will secure authorization from the Housing Director to make a welfare entry into the student's apartment.
+If the student is an off-campus student resident, the Campus Safety Department will inform and enlist the aid of the Dean of Students, Associate Dean of Students, or Housing Director, in addition to the law enforcement agency having jurisdiction.